JWST ETC to APT Interface Support Information

 As with other instruments, one needs to understand the total number of exposures (including dither steps) to use in ETC to estimate the expected S/N that will be achieved.

-NIRSpec available science modes in the ETC: The NIRSpec instrument observing mode options within the ETC include: Multi-Object Spectroscopy (MOS), IFU spectroscopy, and Fixed Slit and Bright Object Time Series (FS/BOTS) spectroscopy.
-There is no mode that is specified only for NIRSpec Bright Object Time Series (BOTS) observing.
-Sensitivity calculations for the BOTS observing mode are carried out using the FS/BOTS spectroscopy option in the ETC, using the S1600A1 slit, which is the 1."6 x 1."6 square aperture that is designed for the time series observations in BOTS.
+NIRSpec available science modes in the ETC: The NIRSpec instrument observing mode options within the ETC include: Multi-Object Spectroscopy (MOS), IFU spectroscopy, and Fixed Slit (FS) and Bright Object Time Series (Fixed Slit/BOTS) spectroscopy.
+There is no mode in the ETC that is specified only for NIRSpec Bright Object Time Series (BOTS) observing.
+Sensitivity calculations for the BOTS observing mode are carried out using the FS/BOTS spectroscopy option in the ETC, using the S1600A1* slit, which is the 1.6" x 1.6" square aperture that is designed for the time series observations in BOTS.
 All of the available science subarrays for BOTS mode observations are accessible and labeled as such in the ETC detector Subarray pull-down menu in the Detector Setup tab.

-NIRSpec dithers: In general, for all modes, dithers are mimicked in ETC by the number of exposures in the Detector Setup tab.
-For example, in the NIRSpec IFU Nod in Scene mode, if you wish to use a 4 point observing dither pattern, the number of integrations per exposures should be 2.
-Each integration accounts for 2 dither positions in the ETC.
+NIRSpec dithers: In general, for all modes, dithering strategies are mimicked in ETC by the number of exposures in the Detector Setup tab.
+For example, in the NIRSpec IFU Nod in Scene strategy, if you wish to use a 4-point observing dither pattern, the number of integrations per exposure should be specified as 2, since each integration in this mode accounts for 2 dither positions in the ETC.